General Terms and Conditions of Purchase of TSCNET Services GmbH

 17.2 Confidential information does not include such information that

-c) was demonstrably already available to the Contractor or its consultants prior to disclosure.
+- c) was demonstrably already available to the Contractor prior to disclosure.

 17.4 The obligation to maintain confidentiality does not apply towards courts or authorities if these request information and disclosures from the Contractor within the scope of their competence by way of a compulsory order.
 In the event of such a request for information, the Contractor shall inform TSCNET without delay.

-17.5 TSCNET does not in any way guarantee that the information that is made available is complete or accurate, and is in no way liable for this.
+17.5 TSCNET does not in any way guarantee that third party information that is made available is complete or accurate, and is in no way liable for this.
 Furthermore, this confidentiality provision does not contain any obligation to disclose certain information.

 17.6 Furthermore, the Contractor must treat the conclusion of the contract as confidential.
 The Contractor is only permitted to refer to the business relationship with TSCNET in advertising materials with TSCNET’s written permission.
 Reporters, representatives of the press and other interested parties are to be referred to TSCNET’s press department.
 In addition, the Contractor must ensure confidentiality of economically sensitive and economically relevant information.